Peter Ramacher • April 26, 2025

 Borrowed Attention vs. Owned Marketing

-Every like, comment, and DM feels good—but it’s surface-level engagement.
+Every like, comment, and DM feels good, but it’s surface-level engagement.
 When your entire customer journey lives on social media, you have zero control.

 Social media apps like Instagram, Facebook, and TikTok don’t exist to help you in marketing and grow your business.

-They exist to keep users scrolling—not clicking.
+They exist to keep users scrolling.
+Not clicking.

 If you step away from social media for even a few days, the visibility you worked so hard for starts to fade.
 That’s not a reflection of your value.
 That’s just how the social media system is built.